4 Deadly Poisonous (Venomous) Snakes in America

 SNAKE BITE KIT (Sawyer Products Extractor Pump Kit)

-First, know that snakes typically only bite when they are provoked or when you may have unknowingly stumbled upon or startled them.
-If you simply leave them alone, you should be okay.
+First, know that snakes only bite when they are provoked (typically), or when you’ve unknowingly startled them.
+By simply leaving them alone, you should be okay.

 These dangerous snakes have a heat-sensitive sensory organ on each side of the head that enables them to locate warm-blooded prey and strike accurately, even in the dark.

-The Copperhead typically ranges from Massachusetts to Nebraska to Florida and Texas.
+The Copperhead typically ranges from Massachusetts to Nebraska to Texas and the south-east United States.

 The Eastern Coral Snake typically ranges from North Carolina through Florida and along Mississippi.

-The Western Coral Snake typically ranges from Arizona to Mexico.
+The Western Coral Snake typically ranges in Arizona.

-The Texas Coral Snake typically ranges from Arkansas to Louisiana, Texas and Mexico.
+The Texas Coral Snake typically ranges in (yes, you guessed it — Texas).
+Also Arkansas and Louisiana.

-The Cottonmouth typically ranges from Virginia to the Florida Keys.
-Missouri, Oklahoma, Texas.
+The Cottonmouth typically ranges from Virginia to Florida to Texas to Missouri.